mwojnars/hypertag/README.md

                @ info           # this could be inlined as well:  td @ info

-and then apply the hypertag to a non-empty _actual body_ which will be passed as a DOM structure through the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:
+and then apply the hypertag to a non-empty _actual body_ which will be passed as a DOM tree via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:

     table
         tableRow 'Porsche' '200,000'
+            img src="porsche.jpg"
             / If you insist on <s>air conditioning</s>,
             / you can always hit the track and roll down the window at <u>160 mph</u>. tableRow 'Jaguar' '150,000'
             img src="jaguar.jpg"
-            | Money may not buy happiness, but I'd rather cry in a Jaguar than on a bus.
+            b | Money may not buy happiness, but I'd rather cry in a Jaguar than on a bus. tableRow 'Cybertruck'
-        tableRow 'Maserati' '300,000'
-            img src="maserati.jpg"
-            i | no funny quotes for Maserati 🙄 tableRow 'Cybertruck'
             | If you liked Minecraft you will like this one, too.
             / (Honestly, I did it for the memes. <i>Elon Musk</i>)